pytorch/xla/TROUBLESHOOTING.md

 Before performing any in depth debugging, we want to do a sanity check on the installed PyTorch/XLA.

 ### Check PyTorch/XLA Version
-PyTorch and PyTorch/XLA version should matach.
+PyTorch and PyTorch/XLA version should match.
 Check out our [README](https://github.com/pytorch/xla#getting-started) for more detials on versions available.
 ```
-jackcao@t1v-n-e836a741-w-0:~$ python
+vm:~$ python
-Python 3.10.12 (main, Jun 11 2023, 05:26:28) [GCC 11.4.0] on linux
-Type "help", "copyright", "credits" or "license" for more information.
 >>> import torch
 >>> import torch_xla
 >>> print(torch.__version__)